dhgcat010397/dhgc_mobilio_app/README.md

 in  "android/app/build.gradle.kts", config:

-android {
-    namespace = "com.example.dhgc_mobilio_app"
-    compileSdk = flutter.compileSdkVersion
-    ndkVersion = "29.0.13113456"    // this depends on your ndk version, for me is "./Android/Sdk/ndk/29.0.13113456" ...
+- ndkVersion = "29.0.13113456"    // this depends on your ndk version, for me is "./Android/Sdk/ndk/29.0.13113456"
-}

-compileOptions {
-        sourceCompatibility = JavaVersion.VERSION_17    // this depends on your java version targetCompatibility = JavaVersion.VERSION_17    // this depends on your java version }
+- sourceCompatibility = JavaVersion.VERSION_17    // this depends on your java version
+- targetCompatibility = JavaVersion.VERSION_17    // this depends on your java version

-kotlinOptions {
-        jvmTarget = JavaVersion.VERSION_17.toString()    // this depends on your java version }
+- jvmTarget = JavaVersion.VERSION_17.toString()    // this depends on your java version